atasoyhus/CeNiN/README.md

 - implementation of *feedNext()* function.
 This function should start with a call to  *outputTensorMemAlloc()* and end with a call to *disposeInputTensor()*.
 Note that there is no phsical output tensor, input of each layer is used as output of the previous layer.

 ## .cenin File Format
 This file format is structured so that it can be read under .NET framework using BinaryReader class very quickly.
-The structure is as follows (new lines are for representaion, there is no new line in cenin files. [] and {} also for representation of data and types):
+The structure is as follows (new lines are for representation, there is no new line in cenin files. [] and {} also for representation of data and types):
 ```
 CeNiN NEURAL NETWORK FILE   {string without an ending null char}
 [LayerCount]                {1 x int32}